arnedesmedt/vue-ads-menu/README.md

     - `name`: *(type: string)* The menu item title.
     - `url`: *(type: string)* The url where the menu item links to.
     - `icon`: *(type: string)* The font-awesome class without the prefix `fa-`.
+    Be sure to import the font awesome library.
+It's a dependency of this library, so you don't need to install it anymore.
     - `subitems`: *(type: array)* An array of item objects to provide a submenu.

 ##### Templates